dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 Far-field alignment.
 :::

-In this final part, we now go back to observing the histogram.

- 9. In the coincidence histogram, you should now see two peaks.
-If not, or if one is faint, you can fine adjust the mirror and beamsplitter from (6) and (7) to achieve a balanced two-peak structure (however, this is not strictly needed for this measurement).
-10. Using the cursors in the histogram view, determine the temporal spacing of the two peaks and record this value along with the histogram trace.

 **AI** Verify that the delay measurement you made makes sense (you will need to make some distance measurements on the board for this).